theocesar/GameList/README.md

 # Game List

 ## About the project:
+Game List is a back-end application built during Intensivão Java Spring, an event organized by DevSuperior.

-Back-End aplication that shows a diverse list of games and their respective informations.
+The aplication contains a diverse list of games and their respective informations.

 ## Domain Model
 ![domain_model](https://github.com/theocesar/GameList/assets/83956615/1bbda667-a4b5-4e90-8ddd-5f1bcc111351)